You Know Me Al: Summary

 Jack Keefe is a headstrong, gullible, cheap, naive, self-centred, egotistical and uneducated rube—but he has a strong pitching arm.
-He begins the book as a minor leaguer in Terre Haute, Indiana who gets accepted by the big leagues to pitch for the Chicago White Sox, circa 1913.
+He begins the book as a minor leaguer in Terre Haute, Indiana, who gets accepted by the big leagues to pitch for the Chicago White Sox, circa 1913.
 In his barely literate letters home to his friend Al, he details his first experiences in the big leagues, which ends in disaster as he pitches poorly and gets sent back down to the minors again.
 Later, he is accepted again by the majors where he gains some success as a pitcher, but is taken advantage of by nearly everyone he meets.

 Much of the humour of the book is from Jack's boastful, oblivious nature, and his utter inability to recognize when he is being manipulated or cheated.
 In one of the book's many examples of this, White Sox owner Charles Comiskey repeatedly dupes Keefe during contract negotiations, but still convinces Keefe he's getting a good deal.
 Other characters also routinely manipulate Keefe into doing what they want—amongst the major characters, only Al, who is always offstage, seems to be completely aboveboard and loyal to Jack.
-(Coach Kid Gleason also seems to be honourable to Jack, though he is not above deceiving Jack when it's ultimately for Jack's own good.)
+(Coach Kid Gleason also seems to be honourable to Jack, though he is not above deceiving Jack when it is ultimately for Jack's own good.)

 Almost all the baseball characters with whom Jack interacts, be they team owners, managers, or players, were real-life people.
 Well-known baseball figures who appear in the novel include Comiskey, Gleason (who constantly teases Jack about his weight and lack of baseball smarts), opposing players Christy Mathewson and Ty Cobb, and many of Jack's White Sox teammates.
 The only major completely fictional baseball character is the left-handed pitcher Allen.
-Allen is a teammate who Jack doesn't especially like.
+Allen is a teammate whom Jack does not especially like.
 Allen eventually introduces Jack to his sister-in-law Florence ("Florrie").